If you have stock options or shares in a private company / startup, it can be a long wait for the IPO. So you might be wondering:

 But selling on secondary markets has its drawbacks:

-While selling on a secondary market gets you cash when you need it, you’re giving up any chance to strike it big in an IPO.
+While selling on a secondary market gets you cash when you need it, you could be giving up any chance to experience additional gains following an exit.

 But Stanford researchers found that for companies that IPO'd within a year, employees who sold their shares in advance of that IPO received 47% less than the IPO value (on average – see study).